qiuzhongwei-USTB/qzw.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # About Me
-Zhongwei Qiu is currently pursuing his Ph.D. degree at the University of Science and Technology Beijing (USTB), supervised by Prof. Dongmei Fu, co-supervised by Dr. [Jianlong Fu](https://jianlong-fu.github.io/) from Microsoft Research Asia (MSRA).
+Zhongwei Qiu is currently an algorithm expert at Alibaba DAMO Academy.
+He received his Ph.D. degree from the University of Science and Technology Beijing (USTB), supervised by Prof. Dongmei Fu, co-supervised by Dr. [Jianlong Fu](https://jianlong-fu.github.io/) from Microsoft Research Asia (MSRA).
 Before that, he received his B.S. degree in Automation from USTB in 2018.
 He has been a visiting researcher at the University of Sydney (USYD) since July 2022, supervised by Dr. [Chang Xu](http://changxu.xyz/).

-His research interest includes Human-Centric Visual Perception and Generation(2D/3D Human Pose and Shape Estimation, Human Motion and Video Generation), Low-level Vision and Generation(Video Super-Resolution, NeRF, Diffusion Model), AI for Science, and so on.
+His research interest is primarily focused on computer vision, multimodal learning, and artificial intelligence, including Human-Centric Visual Perception and Generation(2D/3D Human Pose and Shape Estimation, Human Motion and Video Generation), Low-level Vision and Generation(Video Super-Resolution, NeRF, Diffusion Model), the applications of AI for Medicine and Science, and so on.

 We have $\color{red}{opening~positions}$ for $\color{red}{research~interns}$ (undergraduate, master, Ph.D. and gap year students are all welcomed).
 Please drop me an e-mail (qiuzhongwei.qzw@alibaba-inc.com) if you are interested.